jamesonstone/interview-questions/architecture/WORKFLOW.md

 - How would you retool our existing architecture to work for pizzas?
   - What Services do we still need?
   - What Services can we get rid of?

+## Why This Question

+A comparable system would be a lab or publishing flowing; where we'd need to have interchangeable components that could easily be swapped in a Direct Acyclic Graph or ["DAG"](https://en.wikipedia.org/wiki/Directed_acyclic_graph) or even a tree.